museofwater/plAsync/README.md

 2. Game invites to friends and random players
 3. Game state data update and access
 4. Notifications for the above

+### Roadmap
+Current supports the following features on Android
+1. App and user registration
+2. Seacrch for users of app
+3. Create, accept, and decline friend requests
+4. Receive friend request notifications

+In Development for Android
+1. Game invites